Celebrate BC is a festival celebrating BC Day which is a statutory holiday in August. The event takes place in both Port Moody and Coquitlam.

 Celebrate BC Festival in 2026

 BC Day is a statutory holiday on the first Monday in August each year.
 Various events take place that weekend throughout the Lower Mainland.
 One of the biggest celebrations is the Celebrate BC Festival.
-After debuting in Coquitlam last year, the event is back in 2026.
-This time, however, there are two events at two different locations.
+After debuting in Coquitlam last year, the festival is back in 2026.
+This time it’s even bigger, with two events at two different locations.

 The celebrations are still free to attend and open to the public.
 There’s a wide range of activities and entertainment.
 Everything about the event focuses on British Columbia, its multi-ethnic culture, foods, wine, people and history.